Home

 Links & Ressources

 "You put all participants in the same list regardless how long they operated?"
 The journalistic colleague was more than surprised to learn about our score lists when he questioned me about my strange hobby.
 To my weak reply that the basic distances of contests are mainly 24 or 48 hours he made the point: "How many can go this full distance?"
 I didn´t know but felt the same uneasiness that our score lists may possibly be merely a function of invested operation time than of skill and equipment.
 Since then I tried to get some information about real operation time of real hams.
-A few findings are here and hopefully more to come:
+A few findings are here from four issues of Russian DX Contest and three issues of WWDX.

 The best source are the statistics of the Russian DX-Contest (2005 2006 - link now updated to the results for Non-UA-stations) who publishes the individual operation time of each participant even band by band.
 I counted through the times for 745 and 936 Non-UA Single Ops in the Allband Categories (single band gives time restrictions by condx, but I´m interested in the invested Op-Time when there is no other limit than individual will and possibility).
 So here we go: